father and child

 Dads Need Specialized Representation

-The Dadvocates understands the challenges men experience in all matters of family law.
-Men and fathers all over Colorado can count on us for dedicated legal counsel that lets the facts - not the stigmas - determine the right outcome.
-To schedule a consultation, contact our law firm online or call our Denver headquarters at:
+The Dadvocates understand the challenges men experience in all matters of family law.
+Men and fathers all over Colorado can count on us for dedicated legal counsel that lets the facts—not the stigmas—determine the right outcome.
+To book a consultation, contact our law firm online or call our Denver headquarters at:

 (720) 749-2876